-Hindu Marriage Act Custom and Usage
+The Hindu Marriage Act | Custom and Usage

-Hindu marriage act custom and usage.
+Hindu Marriage Act, custom, and usage.
 The expressions “custom” and “usage” signify any rule that, having been continuously and uniformly observed for a long time, has obtained the force of law among Hindus in any local area, tribe, community, group, or family: Provided that the rule is certain and not unreasonable or opposed to public policy; and Provided further that in the case of a rule applicable only to a family, the family has not discontinued it.

 or

-“Custom” refers to a traditional and widely accepted way of behaving or doing something that is specific to a particular society, place, or time.
+“Custom” refers to a traditional and widely accepted way of behaving or doing something specific to a particular society, place, or time.
 It encompasses practices, norms, and behaviors that have been established over time and are followed by members of a community or group.
 Customs can include rituals, ceremonies, clothing, greetings, and other habitual actions that define cultural identity and social cohesion.
 They are often passed down through generations and vary significantly between cultures and regions.

 Marriage Registration

-Marriage registration can be done under two main acts depending on the religion of the parties involved: the Hindu Marriage Act, 1955 or the Special Marriage Act, 1954.
+Marriage registration can be done under two main acts, depending on the religion of the parties involved: the Hindu Marriage Act, 1955, or the Special Marriage Act, 1954.
 Here are the steps and requirements for registering a marriage under each act.

 1. Hindu Marriage Act, 1955